-Enacted year Citation REIT type SICAFI (pro memorie) 1995 Royal Decree of December 07, 2010Law of April 19, 2014Other tax laws Corporate type BE-REIT 2014 Law of May 12, 2014 as modified by the Law of October 22, 2017 (together the 'BE-REIT Law') Royal Decree of July 13, 2014 as modified by Royal Decree of April 23, 2018 (together the 'BE-REIT Decree') Other tax laws Corporate type
+Enacted year Citation REIT type SICAFI (pro memorie) 1995 Royal Decree of December 07, 2010Law of April 19, 2014Other tax laws Corporate type BE-REIT 2014 Law of May 12, 2014, as modified by, among others, the Law of October 22, 2017, and for the last time by the Law of April 28, 2020 (together, the 'BE-REIT Law') Royal Decree of July 13, 2014 as modified by Royal Decree of April 23, 2018 (together the 'BE-REIT Decree') Other tax laws Corporate type

-Under the current Belgian REIT regime, an undertaking investing in real estate can either take the form of (i) a SICAFI/Vastgoedbevak (société d'investissement en immobilier à capital fixe/vastgoedbeleggingsvennootschap met vast kapitaal), (ii) a SIR/GVV (société immobilière réglementée/gereglementeerde vastgoedvennootschap) commonly named BE-REIT, (iii) a FIIS/GVBF (fonds d'investissement immobilier spécialisé/gespecialiseerde vastgoedbeleggingsfonds) or (iv) stay unregulated (meaning that only the laws applicable to companies in general, as set forth in the Companies Code will apply).
+Under the current Belgian REIT regime, an undertaking investing in real estate can either take the form of (i) a SICAFI/Vastgoedbevak (société d'investissement en immobilier à capital fixe/vastgoedbeleggingsvennootschap met vast kapitaal), (ii) a SIR/GVV (société immobilière réglementée/gereglementeerde vastgoedvennootschap) commonly named BE-REIT, an FIIS/GVBF (fonds d'investissement immobilier spécialisé/gespecialiseerde vastgoedbeleggingsfonds) or (iv) stay unregulated (meaning that only the laws applicable to companies in general, as set forth in the Belgian Company Code will apply).
 Due to their status of collective investment undertaking, SICAFI/Vastgoedbevak and FIIS/GVBF are subject to additional obligations deriving from the AIFM Law1.